PatriotLab/CICFlowMeterPlusPlus/README.md

 --------------------------------------------------------------
 #Extracted Features and Descriptions

-Flow Duration
-Duration of the flow in Microsecond

-Total Fwd Packet
-Total packets in the forward direction

-Total Bwd packets
-Total packets in the backward direction

-Total Length of Fwd Packet
-Total size of packet in forward direction

-Total Length of Bwd Packet
-Total size of packet in backward direction

-Fwd Packet Length Min, Max, Mean, Std, Variance Minimum, Maximum, Mean, Standard Deviation, and Variance in the size of packet in forward direction

-Bwd Packet Length Min, Max, Mean, Std, Variance Minimum, Maximum, Mean, Standard Deviation, and Variance of packet in backward direction

-Flow Bytes/s
-Number of flow bytes per second

-Flow Packets/s
-Number of flow packets per second

-Flow IAT Min, Max, Mean, Std, Variance
-Minimum, Maximum, Mean, Standard Deviation, and Variance in the	time between two packets sent in the flow

-Fwd IAT Min, Max, Mean, Std, Variance
-Minimum, Maximum, Mean, Standard Deviation, and Variance in the time between two packets sent in the forward direction

-Fwd IAT Total
-Total time between two packets sent in the forward direction

-Bwd IAT Min, Max, Mean, Std, Variance, Total
-Minimum, Maximum, Mean, Standard Deviation, Variance, and Total time between two packets sent in the backward direction

-Fwd PSH flags
-Number of times the PSH flag was set in packets travelling in the forward direction (0 for UDP)

-Bwd PSH Flags
-Number of times the PSH flag was set in packets travelling in the backward direction (0 for UDP)

-Fwd URG Flags
-Number of times the URG flag was set in packets travelling in the forward direction (0 for UDP)

-Bwd URG Flags
-Number of times the URG flag was set in packets travelling in the backward direction (0 for UDP)

-Fwd Header Length
-Total bytes used for headers in the forward direction

-Bwd Header Length
-Total bytes used for headers in the backward direction

-FWD Packets/s
-Number of forward packets per second

-Bwd Packets/s
-Number of backward packets per second

-Packet Length Min, Max, Mean, Std, Variance
-Minimum, Maximum, Mean, Standard Deviation, and Variance in the length of a packet

-FIN Flag Count -> Number of packets with FIN

-SYN Flag Count -> Number of packets with SYN

-RST Flag Count -> Number of packets with RST

-PSH Flag Count -> Number of packets with PUSH

-ACK Flag Count -> Number of packets with ACK

-URG Flag Count -> Number of packets with URG

-CWR Flag Count -> Number of packets with CWR

-ECE Flag Count -> Number of packets with ECE

-Down/Up Ratio
-Download and upload ratio

-Average Packet Size
-Average size of packet

-Fwd Segment Size Avg
-Average size observed of the  in the forward direction

-Bwd Segment Size Avg
-Average size observed in the backward direction

-Fwd Bytes/Bulk Avg
-Average number of bytes bulk rate in the forward direction

-Fwd Packet/Bulk Avg
-Average number of packets bulk rate in the forward direction

-Fwd Bulk Rate Avg
-Average number of bulk rate in the forward direction

-Bwd Bytes/Bulk Avg
-Average number of bytes bulk rate in the backward direction

-Bwd Packet/Bulk Avg
-Average number of packets bulk rate in the backward direction

-Bwd Bulk Rate Avg
-Average number of bulk rate in the backward direction

-Subflow Fwd Packets
-The average number of packets in a sub flow in the forward direction Subflow Fwd Bytes
-The average number of bytes in a sub flow in the forward direction

-Subflow Bwd Packets
-The average number of packets in a sub flow in the backward direction

-Subflow Bwd Bytes
-The average number of bytes in a sub flow in the backward direction

-Fwd Init Win bytes
-The total number of bytes sent in initial window in the forward direction

-Bwd Init Win bytes
-The total number of bytes sent in initial window in the backward direction
+Timestamp
+Duration
+Protocol
+Packet Count
+FwdPacketCount
+BwdPacketCount
+Packet Length Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total Packet size

+Header Length Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total Packet Header size

+Fwd Packet Length Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total Packet size in the forward direction

+Fwd Header Length Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total Packet Header size in the forward direction

+Bwd Packet Length Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total Packet Header size in the backward direction

+Bwd Header Length Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total Packet Header size in the backward direction

+Fwd, Bwd, Total Count FIN Flag
+FIN Flags in the Forward and Backward directions and Total

+Fwd, Bwd, Total Count PSH Flag
+PSH Flags in the Forward and Backward directions and Total

+Fwd, Bwd, Total Count URG Flag
+URG Flags in the Forward and Backward directions and Total

+Fwd, Bwd, Total Count ECE Flag
+ECE Flags in the Forward and Backward directions and Total

+Fwd, Bwd, Total Count SYN Flag
+SYN Flags in the Forward and Backward directions and Total

+Fwd, Bwd, Total Count ACK Flag
+ACK Flags in the Forward and Backward directions and Total

+Fwd, Bwd, Total Count CWR Flag
+CWR Flags in the Forward and Backward directions and Total

+Fwd, Bwd, Total Count RST Flag
+RST Flags in the Forward and Backward directions and Total

+IAT Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total time between packet arrivals

+Fwd IAT Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total time between packet arrivals in the forward direction

+Bwd IAT Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total time between packet arrivals in the backward direction

+Active Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total time a flow was actively sending packets

+Idle Max, Min, Mean, Std, Total
+Maximum, Minimum, Mean, Standard Deviation, and Total time a flow was idle before sending packets

+Fwd, Bwd Init Win Bytes
+The number of bytes sent in the initial window in the forward and backward directions

 Fwd Act Data Pkts
 Count of packets with at least 1 byte of TCP data payload in the forward direction

-Fwd Seg Size Min
-Minimum segment size observed in the forward direction

-Active Min, Max, Mean, Std, Variance
-Minimum, Maximum, Mean, Standard Deviation, and Variance in the time a flow was active before becoming idle
+Fwd, Bwd Bytes Subflow
+The average number of bytes in a subflow in the forward and backward directions Subflow Fwd Bytes The average number of bytes in a sub flow

+Fwd, Bwd Packets Subflow
+The average number of packets in a subflow in the forward and backward directions Subflow Fwd Bytes The average number of bytes in a sub flow

+Flow Bytes/s
+The bytes per second of a flow

-Idle Min, Max, Mean, Std, Variance
+TTL Max, Min, Mean, Std, Total, Q1, Q2, Q3
-Minimum, Maximum, Mean, Standard Deviation, and Variance in the time a flow was idle before becoming active
+Maximum, Minimum, Mean, Standard Deviation, Total, 1st, 2nd, and 3rd Quartiles in the Time-To-Live values of packets

+Fwd TTL Max, Min, Mean, Std, Total, Q1, Q2, Q3 Maximum, Minimum, Mean, Standard Deviation, Total, 1st, 2nd, and 3rd Quartiles in the Time-To-Live values of packets send in the forward direction

+Bwd TTL Max, Min, Mean, Std, Total, Q1, Q2, Q3 Maximum, Minimum, Mean, Standard Deviation, Total, 1st, 2nd, and 3rd Quartiles in the Time-To-Live values of packets send in the backward direction

 --------------------------------------------------------------------------------------